mlcommons/ck/README.md

-## Testing CK internals and workflows
+## Containers to test CK automation recipes and workflows

 The community provides Docker containers to test CK and components using different ML/SW/HW stacks (DSE).